What is POS Menu Management ?

 This is how centralized menu updates work in real restaurant operations.

-When discounts are applied at the menu level instead of manually-
+When discounts are incorporated into the menu structure -

 This comparison highlights the real benefits of menu management in restaurant POS system workflows.